FiberJW/react-native-app-link/README.md

 ## API:

-### `maybeOpenURL(url, config)`: Opens link if app is present.
+### `maybeOpenURL(url, config)` Opens link if app is present.
 If not, it opens an app store to prompt the user to download it.

 `url`: (String) a url that points to the content you want to open.